The Highly-Inclusive 'Ancient Brits' And 'Anglo Saxons' Of England... And the Highly Exclusive 'Scots'...

 This throws up many interesting questions about the origins of English culture, which historians will be slow to grasp (don't rattle their settled view/offend any 'Celtic' sensibilities) but will, no doubt become a subject of more and more interest.

-But the 'Celtic' thing has only been in motion since the 1700s and DNA studies show it to be a fallacy - an invention.
+But the 'Celtic' thing has only been in motion since the 1700s (applied originally only linguistically by a Welshman called Edward Lhuyd in 1707) and DNA studies show it to be a non-fact biologically.

-It's the fusion of the Ancient Brits and the Anglo Saxons which formed the original English.
+It's the fusion of newcomers and old stayers which formed the original English.
 And since them, the inclusive nature of the nation has seen many other people of different origins joining the 'family'.

 The 'Celtic' cross is NOT a 'Celtic' Cross.
-It is an ancient British cross which has been appropriated by various racist/nationalist groups in Wales, Cornwall and Scotland.
+It is an ancient 'British' (although the makers never called themselves British or Celtic) cross which has been appropriated by various racist/nationalist groups in Wales, Cornwall and Scotland.
 These countries/regions were never even remotely related to any 'Celtic' concept before the 1700s.
 These racist/nationalist groups have been trying to appropriate a lot of the traditional folklore and ancient artefacts of this island to feed their 'White Celtic' myth.
 None of it is true.
 It is not healthy.
 And it is not ON.

 Scots Nats and Celtic myth followers are constantly showing their insecurity, insularity and racism by trying to rewrite history.